mattheww/gomill/gomill_docs/playoffs.rst

   Boolean (default ``False``)

   If this is ``True``, the players will swap colours in successive games.
-  Otherwise, the first-named player always takes Black.
+  Otherwise, the player given as the first argument always takes Black.

 .. pl-setting:: number_of_games